 The answer is a definite maybe.
 You’ll just need to check the policy of your specific cruise line, as different lines have wildly different policies on what you can carry on a cruise.

 Are you wondering which cruise lines allow you to bring your own drinks on board, and what exactly you can take?
-Read What Beverages Can I Bring on My Cruise?
+Read How to Bring Your Own Drinks on a Cruise

-I’ll just sneak alcohol in my bag!
+I’ll just sneak alcohol on in my bag!
 No one will ever know, right?